yashrajsingh11/StepAlgo/README.md

 This desktop app made in Java helps you to understand Algorithms by letting you examine each and every step that is happening behind the Algorithm.

-Clone the repo and run
+Clone the repo, compile all the java files and run

 ```
-javac HomeScreen.java

 java HomeScreen.java
 ```